tjercus/privateer-app/README.md

 - ui: try with generic table component as in the article below
 - domain model: where to assemble the domain, on the app or the server?
 - auto run the "import sorter plugin" for prettier?
-- wrap validationResult in a ADT
+- wrap validation result in an ADT
-- find out if the view layer can work with only Maybe's instead of nullable
+- ui: find out if the view layer can work with only Maybe's instead of nullable

 ### blocked by current react-nc4 version